philskillz-coder/philskillz-coder/README.md

 ## About me 👋
 I'm Phil, an 18-year-old programming enthusiast passionate about exploring different languages and frameworks.
 Currently delving into cybersecurity and military tech alongside coding.

 When not at the keyboard, you'll find me outdoors—hiking, climbing, and running in the mountains.
-Check out my adventures on [Instagram](https://instagram.com/philskillz.coder) and connect with me at [connections](#connect-with-me)
+Check out my adventures on [Instagram](https://instagram.com/philskillz.coder) and [connect with me](#connect-with-me)

 ### My GitHub Stats
 <img align="center" src="https://github-readme-stats.vercel.app/api?username=philskillz-coder&theme=material-palenight&show_icons=true" alt="philskillz-coder"/>